simona-degiorgi/northern-nigeria-language-mapping/README.md

 ## What the data measures

-The underlying survey question, identical in both source surveys, is:
+The underlying survey question is:

 > *What is the main language your household uses at home?*